How to Ensure Success for Offshore Agile Development

 Fixed price engagement will affect the flexibility which is the major advantage of the agile.
 Since remaining flexible change requests are guaranteed on different stages of the project, a fixed price will not stay fixed.

 In contrast to the traditional approach with a fixed scope agile is based on fixed time and budget that defines the scope to deliver.
 In this case, the best payment option is to pay for each sprint.
 Having a project divided into sprints or iterations you can estimate how much functionality you get with a set time and budget.
 Summing up, you can get a general idea of an ultimate cost.

 Tip 4.
 Don’t Underestimate the Role of Product Owner

 Let’s consider the case when the customer’s team is working on a web-service with a complex back-end system.
 Agile process is running smoothly.
 Then they decide to add a mobile client to the project and due to some reasons need to outsource mobile development.
 Here rises the problem: How to include offshore team in their crafted agile team?

-In this case the role of Product Owner is crucial.
+In this case, the role of Product Owner is crucial.
 The most effective solution is to have a Product Owner from the customer.
 He becomes a part of an offshore agile team: participates daily scrums, demo meetings and have enough authority to manage the priorities.
-At the same time he is a part of on-site agile team, so that he could coordinate running his offshore project with the general process of project development.
+At the same time, he is a part of on-site agile team, so that he could coordinate running his offshore project with the general process of project development.

 According to our experience, agile does work at a distance.
-I believe that these recommendations will help you have a great offshore agile experience and you project will be a great success.
+I believe that these recommendations will help you have a great offshore agile experience and your project will be a great success.
 Good luck with that!